 ECD Technical Assistant

-Ms Nyamanya is an Early Childhood Development (ECD) Technical Assistant at the institute with over 10 years experience in managing and coordinating ECD projects.
+Ms Nyamanya is an Early Childhood Development (ECD) Technical Assistant at the Institute with over 10 years experience in managing and coordinating ECD projects.
 She holds a bachelor’s degree in Early Childhood Education from Kenyatta University and a higher Diploma in Project Management from the Kenya Institute of Management.
 She also has certification in Monitoring, Evaluation, Accountability and Learning (MEAL) from the Humanitarian Academy and Science of Early Child development (SECD) certification from the Aga Khan University.
 Prior to joining the institute, she worked for the Aga Khan Foundation.
 Her interests lie in advocacy, programme planning and management, monitoring and evaluation in the areas of gender and child development.

 Eunice Njoroge